ePages-de/epages-devportal/_posts/2018/2018-08-16-encrypt-the-internet.md

 This list comes from our epages software and includes all domains with their certification status.

 Our [network load balancer (NLB)](https://www.nginx.com/){:target="_blank"} (the orange thing) is configured to proxy requests going to `/.well-known` to a system where our certbot puts the challenges in place (the blue service system).
-Now we were able to issue certificates for any shopdomain on the platform, because every such domain points now to our loadbalancer IP address (if not ... nobody can buy something from your shop :O).
+Now we were able to issue certificates for any shopdomain on the platform, because every such domain points now to our loadbalancer IP address (if not ... nobody can buy something from your shop 😮).
 Now you may ask why not just do the whole letsencrypt stuff on the loadbalancer.
 Yes you can do it but our Loadbalancers are rented from a service provider so we don't have this option.